Interests

 Forensic Science

 Sensitive, rapid, high-sensitivity and low cost methods for detecting substances of abuse are being developed.
-This work focuses on developing fluorescent indicators for substances of abuse with enhanced specificities.
-These new fluorescent indicators are based on d10 metal complexes and allow greater detection sensitivity and flexibility.
+This work focuses on studying the structure of fluorescent indicator complexes that enable the identification of substances of abuse with enhanced specificity.
+These fluorescent indicators are based on d10 metal complexes and allow greater detection sensitivity and flexibility.
 The indicators are shelf-stable, low-cost and the complexes formed can be stored for long periods of time without loss of fluorescence.
 The fluorescence observed in these complexes is due to the nature of the metal and metal-analyte bonds present in the complex.
 This is a well understood phenomena and will stand up to Daubert challenges.

 X-ray Diffraction